Tooaad/42_ft_irc/README.md

 # ft_irc
-This project is a basic IRC Server following the IRC protocol details.
-We will discover how to create a server with C++, receive connections, and do it on a non-blocking manner without using threads for it.
+Simple IRC Server following the IRC protocol specifications.
+Some concepts we learnt were: how to create a server with C++, handle connections in a non-blocking way without using threads.
 Developed by @gpernas- and @karisti-.

 [![Image from Gyazo](https://i.gyazo.com/175f5e05408824fa0f46a7feccb27697.gif)](https://gyazo.com/175f5e05408824fa0f46a7feccb27697)